cbirajdar/openstack4j.com/learn/telemetry.md

 ## Meters

 A meter is a category of measurements.
 Think of it as a metric on KPI.
-For a full list of meters please refer to the (OpenStack Ceilometer Meter WIKI)[http://docs.openstack.org/developer/ceilometer/measurements.html#dynamically-retrieving-the-meters-via-ceilometer-client]
+For a full list of meters please refer to this <a href="http://docs.openstack.org/developer/ceilometer/measurements.html">Ceilometer wiki.</a>

 #### List available Meters